LimpanGH/Torstens_Gruppsidan/sten-sax-pase/tickets.md

  gjorde sista test i in Startsida och klart för html code, css, JavaScript,Responsive
  - Edit logo and put on start and spelsidan and also fix pdding, margin and responsive it and put link main page Torsten groupen and connect to main page
- - Add animation on title(sten, sax, påse), responsive it
+ - Add animation on title(sten, sax, påse), responsive it -- Add color and font size and icon on JavaScript code  on SpelSidan